StrangeBeeCorp/docs/docs/thehive/administration/perform-initial-setup-as-admin.md

 ## (Optional) Step 3: Activate your license

-!!! note "On-premises users only"
+!!! note "TheHive On-prem users only"
     License activation is only required for on-premises deployments.
 SaaS users aren't affected.

 Installing TheHive On-prem includes a 14-day Platinum trial license with two users and one organization.
 If you complete the setup within this period, the license is already activated, and no further action is needed.